eadamian/Big-Data-Analytics/data_set/README.md

 Link to dataset can be found here: https://data.fivethirtyeight.com/ (Data tested as of July 2019.)

-NOTE: CSV file will not display under repository, but is accessible when downloaded.
+CSV file will not display under repository, but is accessible when downloaded.

+NOTE: Ensure pandas and numpy installation in order to properly run the program.